Dr-Matthew-Bennett/dotfiles/README.md

 ## Quickstart
 Just source the `link_dotfiles.sh` script.
-You can supply additional arguments to the default `ln -s` commands such as `link_dotfiles.sh -f` to overide existing links.
+You can supply additional arguments to the default `ln -s` commands such as `link_dotfiles.sh -f` to override existing links (this performs step 4 below).

 ## Dependencies for my setup
  - [fzf](https://github.com/junegunn/fzf)